 Green & Mercury-Free Dentistry

-Over the last five years, Dental Designs by Quandt has instituted various action plans to make our office more eco-friendly.
+Over the last five years, Dental Designs by Quandt has instituted various action plans to make our office more eco-friendly, including using green and mecury-free dentistry in Green Bay.
 With so much public awareness about the environment recently, we would love to share with you how we are going green.

 - We have replaced incandescent lights with florescent lighting, which is five times more efficient.